Welcome International Students!

-At Heritage Oak, preschool, pre-kindergarten, kindergarten and elementary grades enjoy a calm, encouraging learning environment with a core curriculum that is one year ahead of the public school standards.
-Middle school students utilize their own personal iPads in class to enhance their studies and to prepare them for challenges in high school and college.
-All Heritage Oak students receive a well-rounded education that includes music, French, Spanish, art, physical education, computer skills and etiquette.
+At Heritage Oak, preschool through eighth grade students enjoy a calm, encouraging learning environment with a core curriculum that is one year ahead of the public school standards.
+Students in kindergarten and up utilize their own personal iPads in class to enhance their studies and to prepare them for challenges in high school and college.
+All Heritage Oak students receive a well-rounded education that includes music, French, Spanish, art, physical education, instrumental music, computer skills and etiquette.

 We welcome International Students with all levels of English to our Summer Camp Program.
 Please contact Shawna Rhebergen in the Admissions office for details (email@example.com).